lfgist/awesome-effective-accelerationism/README.md

 * _The Physics of Immortality: Modern Cosmology, God and the Resurrection of the Dead_, by Tipler, Frank J.
 * _Programming the Universe: A Quantum Computer Scientist Takes On the Cosmos_, by Lloyd, Seth
 * _Reality Is Not What It Seems_, by Rovelli, Carlo
-* _Sapiens: A Brief History of Humankind : Harari_, by Noah, Yuval
+* _Sapiens: A Brief History of Humankind_*, by Noah, Yuval
 * _Scale_, by West, Geoffrey
+* _The Artilect War: Cosmists Vs. Terrans_, by De Garis, Hugh
 * _The Beginning of Infinity: Explanations that Transform the World_, by Deutsch, David
 * _The Moral Animal_, by Wright, Robert
 * _The Singularity is Near_, by Kurzweil, Ray